jeffpar/pcjs.v1/apps/pc/README.md

 * [ThinkTank (1987)](1987/thinktank/)
 * [The Dungeons of Moria (1992)](1992/moria/)

-Additional software is available in the [IBM PC Disk Archive](/disks/pc/).
+A list of all the software available to PCjs machines can be found in the [IBM PC Disk Library](/disks/pc/).

 ### Creating IBM PC Application Demos